utrustdev/utrust-developers-page/README.md

-# Utrust Developers OpenAPI Specification
+# Utrust Developers Page

-## Working on specification
+This page is build with [ReDoc](https://github.com/Redocly/redoc) to have consistent styling between the Developers page and the API Reference.

 ### Install

 1. Install [Node JS](https://nodejs.org/)